HarishPatlolla/Udacity-NanoDegree-DataEngineering/CapStoneProject/readme.md

 `US City Demographic Data`
 This dataset comes from OpenSoft Source.
 Includes population formation of US states, like race and gender

+####  Conceptual Data Model

+STAR SCHEMA has been chosen to maintain the data integrity

+After acessing the data from different datasets, we have `Immigration`,`country`,`Demographics` tables

+1. `Immigration Table` - It forms the center of the data warehouse.
+It is the Fact table consisting information about the visitors information like Arrival Date, Departure Date, Gender, AirLine, Type of Visa *Primary Key = cicid ( Unique identifer for the Visitor )*

+2.  ` Date Dimension Table` - From the Immigration table, a date dimension table was created using the Unique arrival and departure dates
+      *Primary Key = date*

+3.  `The STATE dimension table` contains aggregation of the demographics dataset by the State column.
+It contains the overall statistics ( Median Age, Male Population, Female Population, Total Population, Number of Veterans, Foreign-born) and the same statistics for each of the race ((BlackOrAfricanAmerican, White, ForeignBorn, AmericanIndianAndAlaskaNative, HispanicOrLatino, Asian)
+      *Primary Key State*

+4. `The COUNTRY dimention` completes our star schema model.
+It has the average temperature , lattitude , longitude for each country
+    *Primary key COuntry*

+#### ETL Data Pipelines

+The `ETL` pipeline to `Extract` the data from the repository, `Transform` using Spark and `Load` into S3 buckets in parquet format